 Pillow cases – Wash them twice per week, bacteria builds up on pillow cases quickly.

-Eye Mask To Sleep – My husband sleeps with the overhead fan on and a small table fan (yes, two) so the air flow was killing me.
+Eye Mask To Sleep – My husband sleeps with the overhead fan on and a small table fan (yes, two *facepalm*) so the air flow was killing me.
 I bought one of those masks from BBB that has the concave eyes so it doesn’t touch your eyelashes.
-This helps my eyes from drying out over night.
+This helped my eyes from drying out over night.
 Sometimes I would wake up and could hardly blink because they were so dry!!
 (For the record, once I was over my flare up and my eye glands were flowing a bit better, I found I didn’t need the mask, but in a flare up it might be beneficial).

-Humidifier – I bought a small humidifier from BBB and keep it next to my bed and leave it on low during the night.
+Humidifier – I bought a small humidifier from BBB and keep it next to my bed and sometimes leave it on low during the night.
 I did this for a few weeks, but it didn’t seem to make much difference so I stopped doing it.
 But if you live in a very cold, dry climate I think it would help.

 Eye drops next to bed – First thing I do now when I wake up is put a drop of the Refresh Advanced Optive (the single use ones) in my eyes to freshen them up.
 They are always the most dry when I wake up.

 Anti-inflammatory diet – I’ve tried two ways of eating that have helped me the most.
 One is a keto diet (or keto’ish) and the other is just going gluten free and dairy free (I find doing either keeps me away from inflammatory foods).
 Dr.’s say that blepharitis is a chronic condition that you can’t cure, but you can certainly help it with diet.